 Naya Din School – which literally means, New Day School – is located in the slums of Lahore, where there are approximately 45,000 families living across 1,300 camps made of temporary shelters.
-There are approximately 300,000 similar camps across Lahore.
+There are approximately 300,000 people living in these slums across Lahore.
 Each house in the camp is made of bamboo sticks, cotton sheets and corrugated metal if available.
 There is no electricity, a massive lack of clean water, and entire families of 7 people sleep in one room.
 This means in the summer, especially, it gets extremely hot, which means it creates a difficult living environment but also increases the risk of disease and illness.
 There are no designated facilities for washing or latrines, and no waste management systems, which poses huge health and hygiene risks.
 The settlements are built on unpaved, muddy land, so when it rains or people dispose of waste water, the land becomes waterlogged, incredibly dirty and dangerous.
 Having worked in Pakistan extensively, I have seen a lot of poverty across the country, but I was really taken aback by the extremely poor conditions people are living in.
 I was so shocked to see that a dirty stream, full of human waste and household garbage was just centimetres away from where people are living, and from the school.

 Naya Din School provides non-formal basic education for 155 children aged between 1 and 18 years.
 Children attend the schools on a daily basis, with flexible timings.
 This means families can send their children with no restrictions, and this makes it more likely for children to be able to attend every day.
 Children are taught the basic concepts of reading, writing, listening and speaking.
 Before enrolling at this school, none of the children were able to write their names, or were even able to recognise letters of the alphabet.
 Now, every single student is able to read and write the alphabet, and their own names.
 This is phenomenal progress and has set the foundations for further improvement and development.
 With these small, informal initiatives, the scheme is becoming successful in eliminating illiteracy in this community.